jonathant1992/Project_1/README.md

-Tavneet Kaur: Country Analysis on Spotify Streaming Data

-Project Overview:

-This project analyzes global Spotify streaming data to explore the top songs, artists, and countries contributing to streaming trends.
-The dataset used includes song names, artist names, total streams, and country details.
-Various insights and visualizations are generated to highlight the most streamed songs and artists, top contributing countries, and patterns in streaming data.

-Goals of the Project:

-Top 10 Songs by Streams: Identify the most streamed songs globally.
-Top 10 Artists by Streams: Highlight the artists with the highest number of streams.
-Top 10 Countries by Streams: Analyze which countries contribute the most to Spotify streams.
-Song-Specific Analysis: Visualize country-specific streams for individual songs.
-Relationship between Streams and Tracks: Explore the relationship between the total number of streams and unique tracks per country.

-Key Analyses and Visualizations:

-Top Songs: STAY (with Justin Bieber) leads with 6.3M streams.
-Top Artists: Lil Nas X tops with 11.4M streams, followed by Doja Cat and Drake.
-Top Countries: The United States dominates with 70M streams, followed by Brazil and Mexico.
-Song-Specific Analysis: Shape of You streams are highest in India, followed by Japan and Australia.
-Streams vs. Tracks: Higher unique tracks correlate with higher total streams.

-Conclusion:

-Through this project, we identified key trends in Spotify streaming data:

-The United States dominates global streams.
-Artists like Lil Nas X and Doja Cat are among the most popular.
-Specific songs like Shape of You have country-specific popularity (e.g., high streams in India and Japan).
+Tavneet Kaur: Country Analysis on Spotify Streaming Data Specific songs like Shape of You have country-specific popularity (e.g., high streams in India and Japan).